 The Wulai waterfall is 80m high and is easily reached on foot (1,5km from the village) or by mini train.
 There are plenty of lookout points and selfie opportunities once you get to the base.
-A number of charming little eateries and coffee shops are also based here.
+Several charming little eateries and coffee shops are also based here.
 Alternatively, take the gondola up the mountain for beautiful views of the waterfall.

-Wulai is a great place for outdoor enthusiasts and hikers.
+Wulai is an excellent place for outdoor enthusiasts and hikers.
 The area has a scenic 5km trail running along the river.
 More serious hikers can also enjoy the 20km Jia Jia Liao Stream trail, which runs between Wulai and Sanxia.

 Grabbing a bite

 In recent years, Taiwan has become a food lovers’ paradise.
 It has gained so much popularity that it was even dubbed the #1 Food Destination by an online CNN poll.
-Even though some critics are suspicious of this result, Taiwan still has a variety of interesting and tasty street food.
-With its deep-rooted Atayal culture, Wulai is no different and is sure to delight your street food taste buds.
+Even though some critics are suspicious of this result, Taiwan still has many exciting and tasty street food options.
+With its deep-rooted Atayal culture, Wulai is no different and is sure to delight your taste buds.

-The easiest place to grab a bite is in the Old Street where food stalls and restaurants are abundant.
+The most accessible place to grab a bite is in the Old Street, where food stalls and restaurants are abundant.
 Although Westerners are often quite skeptical of Taiwanese foods and drinks, don’t worry too much.
 It usually tastes better than it looks!

 Must try snacks